 - Progressive municipal policies that support climate change mitigation, adaptation and resilience

 BACCC continues to hold community consultation and engagement at the core of its activities.
-A community forum is planned for late fall 2019 to provide an update on the BACCC activities, its ambitious workplan for 2020, and engage the public in understanding the climate change priorities of the Bay Area community.
+A community forum is planned for February 25, 2020 to provide an update on the BACCC activities, its ambitious workplan for 2020, and engage the public in understanding the climate change priorities of the Bay Area community.

 The History of the Collaboration